andy139/GitHub-Tutorial/READme.md

 ## How often to Commit and Push?

 Frequently.
 Pushing to GitHub is good practice!
 I personally commit to git everytime I make changes to my code.
 I strongly believe the more commits the better :).
-Protect your code!
+Protect your code.